 Some will argue that they can beat the market by buying individual stocks and this is possible, but difficult to do.
 I can understand needing to beat the market in some situations where time is not on your side, but if you start early, getting rich slowly and accepting the 7% average return of the market will get you a substantial retirement portfolio.

 Some don’t like the auto investing or the set it and forget method of index fund investing.
 Even the White Coat Investors Dr. Jim Dahle says investing should be boring and not exciting, but that’s not always the case.
 Most of the FI minded community choose total stock market index funds and I too am a fan of them.
 The asset allocation of most total market index funds includes 80% large cap US stocks, 15% Mid Cap US stocks, 4% small cap and 1% micro caps US Stocks.
-They are blended stocks with equal weight in growth and value stocks.
+They are composed of blended stocks with equal weight in growth and value stocks.

 If you want to spice things up you can add in some international index funds and even add more micro cap value index funds for some excitement and additional exposure in your 401K.
 I definitely have.
 And if you’re young you can even bare it all and go nude with 100% stocks and loose the protection of bonds.
 As you approach retirement age you can cover up with some bonds for decency and common curtesy.

 I am not a licensed accountant or financial advisor or hold any type of professional financial certifications.
 This content is general information on investment strategy and does not constitute official or personalized investing advice.
 It is not a solicitation to buy or sell stocks or any security.
 Invest at your own risk.
 The views of this blog are my opinion alone unless stated otherwise.
 Any type of historical financial success does not guarantee future returns.